 By Christine Menges on PDXmonthly.com

-While I was building the ADU, I was cataloging the process very intensively on a blog.
+While I was building my structure, I was cataloging the process very intensively on a blog.
 There was no information anywhere on the internet on building an ADU.
 I got a good amount of readership for my blog, so that indicated to me there was interest and a need for education.
-As soon as I finished the ADU, I started teaching a class.
+As soon as I finished the structure, I started teaching a class.
 I had no intention of getting into this business, it was just an accident.
 It started out with a class of 13 people.
 Now it’s a class of 30 people.

 Portland is pretty widely recognized as the leader of ADUs in the US.
-What that means is that Portland has the most flexible ADU regulations out there, in terms of placement of the ADU as well as what structural forms the ADU can be.
-It doesn’t just have to be a basement or an attached ADU.
+What that means is that Portland has the most flexible ADU regulations out there, in terms of placement as well as what structural forms the accessory dwelling unit can be.
+It doesn’t just have to be a basement or an attached structure.
 It can be detached.

-Specifically, we do not have requirements that ADUs have an off-street parking spot.
+Specifically, we do not have requirements that accessory dwelling units have an off-street parking spot.
 Every jurisdiction around Portland requires that.
 Another thing is the no-owner occupancy requirement.
 In most jurisdictions there’s a rule that if you build an ADU, you have to live on that property for the rest of your life or sell the property.
 You can’t rent them both out.
-That affects the value of ADUs, it affects the appraisals, and it affects the ability of homeowners to finance ADUs.
+That affects the value, it affects the appraisals, and it affects the ability of homeowners to finance ADUs.